Back

 Recordings can provide more comprehensive information on individual site visits.
 You can see where you browse, click, and engage with your website.

-The overall appearance of your website cannot be changed by a website revamp.
-It should focus on improving its functionality, particularly in terms of sales and conversions.
 What specific metrics are you aiming to improve with your site update?
 Perhaps you want to increase email sign-ups, boost sales, or encourage customers to buy more packages.
-By prioritizing your goals from the outset, you can focus on achieving specific results during the redesign process.

 Over time, target markets change.
 When launching new products, or services, or reaching out to new customers on your website, you must adjust your messaging to cater to those who are most likely to make a purchase.
 Develop buyer personas for each target group.